richm8080/OmniPlanFocusSync/README.md

 The scripts utilise the OmniAutomation API provided in the PRO versions of OmniPlan 4 and OmniFocus 3.

+**🚨 WARNING: The latest updated introduced on 26th August require OmniFocus 4.7 or above to be installed on all your syncing devices, and the database migration must have been performed.
+The updates to the scripts make use of the new planned date functionality introduced in 4.7**

 ## 2. Credits

 The scripts are inspired by (but completely unrelated to) both: